klahnakoski/mo-dots/docs/README.md

 ## Towards a better `None`

-In many applications the meaning of None (or null) is always in the context of a known type: Each type has a list of expected properties, and if an instance is missing one of those properties we set it to None.
+In many applications the meaning of `None` (or `null`) is always in the context of a known type: Each type has a list of expected properties, and if an instance is missing one of those properties we set it to `None`.
 Let us call it this the "*Missing Value*" definition.
 Also known as ["my billion dollar mistake"](https://en.wikipedia.org/wiki/Tony_Hoare).

-Another interpretation for None (or null), is that the instance simply does not have that property: Asking for the physical height of poem is nonsense, and we return None/null to indicate this.
+Another interpretation for `None` (or `null`), is that the instance simply does not have that property: Asking for the physical height of poem is nonsense, and we return `None`/`null` to indicate this.
 Databases use `NULL` in this way to allow tables to hold records of multiple (sub)types and minimize query complexity.
 Call this version of None the "*Out of Context*" definition.

-Python, and the *pythonic way*, and many of its libraries, assume None is a *Missing Value*.
+Python, and the *pythonic way*, and many of its libraries, assume `None` is a *Missing Value*.
 This assumption results in an excess of exception handling and decision code when processing a multitude of types with a single method, or when dealing with unknown future polymorphic types, or working with